virtuclinic-ai/site/index.md

 ---

 ### News
-- Recently participated in the *Google hash code 2020*, how [team](/archive/hash_code.png) was ranked [1747/10724](https://hashcodejudge.withgoogle.com/scoreboard) on the online competition.
+- I Recently participate in the *Google hash code 2020*, our [team](/archive/hash_code.png) was ranked [1747/10724](https://hashcodejudge.withgoogle.com/scoreboard) on the online competition.

 ---